 If you suspect you have vulvodynia, make an appointment with your healthcare professional for diagnosis.
 You’ll meet with your doctor to go over your medical, health, and sexual history in detail.
 Afterward, your doctor will use a cotton swab to test the painful area of your vulvar and to take a sample of your vaginal discharge to check for vaginal infections.
 Once this is complete, a diagnosis can be made.

 There’s no reason why women with vulvodynia should have to suffer in silence.
-Home remedies like physical therapy with pelvic wands help relieve painful symptoms without any harmful side effects.
+Home remedies and professional care help relieve painful symptoms without any harmful side effects.
 You can be on your way to living a full life— free of vulvodynia!